marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-control-diagnostic-messages-formatting.rst

   prefix) for physical lines that result from the process of breaking a message which is too long to fit on a single line.

-.. index:: highlight, color

-.. index:: GCC_COLORS environment variable
+.. index:: highlight, color, GCC_COLORS environment variable

 .. option:: -fdiagnostics-color[={WHEN}]